 Rashes, hives, and angioedema are common allergic reactions, with hives alone affecting about 20% of all people at some point during their lifetimes.
 Whether your skin reaction appears as red, itchy bumps, oozing sores, or swollen patches, Laura Ispas, MD, of Allergy Asthma & Immunology Institute, gets to the cause and develops individualized treatment to help prevent future outbreaks.
-To get relief from allergic skin reactions, call the office in Leesburg, Virginia, or book an appointment online.
+To get relief from allergic skin reactions, call the office in Leesburg, VA and serving the greater Lansdowne, VA and Ashburn, VA areas, or book an appointment online.

 Hives, also called urticaria, are red, itchy bumps on your skin.
 You can develop welts of different sizes, and your symptoms may range from mild to severe.

 Although most cases of hives run their course and disappear, you can develop chronic hives.
 Patients with chronic hives have welts that appear daily for more than six weeks.
 Each welt disappears within 24 hours.

 Hives often resemble a bug bite or a generic skin rash.
 However, hives also have specific characteristics that make them different from other skin problems:

 Hives can develop anywhere on your body, and they’re often associated with angioedema.